Sunda001/phgram/README.md

 TYPE is the type of the button (callback_data, url...).
 If TYPE is 'callback\_data', VALUE will be used as callback data.
 If TYPE is 'url', the VALUE will be the url which the button will link to, and so on.

 _Note:_ Only TEXT and VALUE are required.
 The default value of TYPE is callback\_data.
-So, for callback buttons, you can ommit the TYPE parameters.
+So, for callback buttons, you can ommit the TYPE parameter.
 Check this example:
 ```
 <?php
-require 'bot.class.php';
+require 'phgram.phar';
 $bot = new Bot('TOKEN:HERE');
 $options = [
 	[ ['Callback 1', 'callback 1'], ['Callback 2', 'callback 2'] ],